jancorg/jancorg.github.io/source/_posts/2015-01-01-linux-kernel-capabilities.markdown

 categories: [ devops, linux, kernel, capabilities ]
 ---

 Capabilities were created as an alternative to classical two level privilege system: root and user.
-They split a root acoount into their privileges.
+They split a root acount into their privileges.
 This way, linux kernel allows a process to perform certain root tipical tasks without giving a process full root privileges.

 A process (or better, a thread as the smaller unit a capability can be assigned to) can be granted with a given capability.
 Each capability is independent from each other.

 For instance, a user process with just `CAP_NET_BIND_SERVICE` capability can open ports bellow 1024, however it can not kill any process or use chroot.

-All linux kernel capabilities [list](http://linux.die.net/man/7/capabilities) can be found on man pages.
+All linux kernel capabilities list can be found on [man pages](http://linux.die.net/man/7/capabilities) as well as [code](https://github.com/torvalds/linux/blob/9a3c4145af32125c5ee39c0272662b47307a8323/include/uapi/linux/capability.h).

 Instead of checking effective UID of user, modern kernels checks for capabilities, so they allow the privileged operation if capability bit is set in the effective set.